wbernest/ImageSearchAbstractionLayer/README.md

-# boilerplate-npm
+# Images Search Abstraction Layer

-A boilerplate for the freeCodeCamp curriculum.
+A Images Search Abstraction Layer for the freeCodeCamp curriculum.